COVID-19 pandemic in Ceuta

 The COVID-19 pandemic was confirmed to have reached the Spanish territory of Ceuta in March 2020.

 Timeline

-March 2020

-A man from the Iberian Peninsula arrived in Ceuta on March 10 with symptoms of the novel coronavirus, and was taken to the hospital to remain under observation for five days.
-After testing him on 13 March, the man tested positive for COVID-19.

 April 2020

 By April 4, the territory had confirmed 83 cases of COVID-19, with 74 staying at home (two of which had thus far recovered), seven cases hospitalized, and two deaths.

 As of April 16, the city confirmed 100 cases of COVID-19 total.
 42 people had overcome the virus, and four had died.